-Phytoplankton is an important base of freshwater ecosystem and also performs a major role in the production of organic matter.
-The presence of phytoplankton in any water body can lead to productive and sustainability of that water body.
-The assemblage in the form of composition and distribution is dependent on the physical, chemical and biological properties of water (Patil et al., 2015).
-The presence of phytoplankton in water body ecosystems includes its use in estimating potential fish yield (Descy et al. 2005), productivity (Likens, 1975), energy flow (Simciv, 2005), water quality (Walsh et al., 2001), tropic status (Reynolds, 1999)
+The presence of phytoplankton in any reservoir can lead to productive and sustainability of that water body.
+The assemblage in the form of composition and distribution is dependent on the physical, chemical and biological properties of water.
+(Patil et al., 2015).
+Population dynamics of these phytoplanktons get influenced by many physico-chemical parameters of water.
+Plankton is the most sensitive floating community which is being the first target of water pollution, thus any undesirable change in aquatic ecosystem affects diversity as well as biomass of this community.
+Phytoplankton are autotrophs and belonging to first trophic level (Mondal et al., 2014).
+The presence of phytoplankton in water body ecosystems includes its use in estimating potential fish yield (Descy et al. 2005), productivity (Likens, 1975), energy flow (Simciv, 2005),

-How to cite this article:
+How to Site This Article: